adityajoshi49/FastLED_clone_AJ/Overview.md

 One of the goals of this version of the library is to lay the groundwork for making it more easily portable to a wide variety of platforms.
 At the moment, the library has only been tested and is known to work with AVR and ARM based MCUs that are nominally arduino-compatable.
 Namely, if the code is built/pushed using some variation of the Arduino application with stock compilers, the library should work.
 Future versions of the library will support a wider range of platforms and compilers.

-* [Arduino][ardprods] - Pretty much all the official arduino platforms should be supported at this point, including the Due.
+* [Arduino][ardprods] - Pretty much all the official arduino platforms should be supported at this point, including the Due (as of FastLED2.1).
 * [Adafruit Flora/Gemma][adaflora] & [Trinket][adatrinket] - ATtiny based chipsets for wearable projects
 * [PJRC Teensy 2 & 3][pjrcteensy] - avr and arm based project boards from PJRC, arduino comparable, but with a variety of extra goodies on them.
 The teensy3 and teensy 3.1 is one of our favorite boards to dev against!
+The Teensy 3.1 is supported as of FastLED2.1 (currently still branched)

 [ardprods]: http://arduino.cc/en/Main/Products